j-zenger/Data-Analysis-Portfolio/README.md

 **Goal:** Report on the effectiveness of a pilot wraparound support program for under-resourced university students.

-**Description:** This project involved qualitative data analysis of interviews and focus groups with students.
+**Description:** This project involved qualitative data analysis of interviews and focus groups with students that completed a pilot wraparound support program at a university to determine the program's efficacy.

 **Skills:** Discourse analysis, qualitative coding, thematic analysis.